 For once, improvisation is by definition an unstable environment, so any performer who wants to engage in an improvisation should not only be robust to randomness and unexpected events, but thrive and bloom on it.
 So an interesting question could be: How can I become, in my discipline of performance, more antifragile? (a question linked to ‘skills of an improviser‘) While another interesting question would be how to create environments that help the quality of improvisation.
-So phrased in af different way: “Which kind of set-ups for performers and audiences are more antifragile than others?” (and will therefore probably be yielding better performances – a question linked to Frame/Context of improvisation)
+Phrased in a different way we could ask: “Which kind of set-ups for performers and audiences are more antifragile than others?” (and will therefore probably be yielding better performances – a question linked to the frame/context of improvisation)

-So this is the scope of my reading&reflection adventure that I want to share with you in the coming months on this blog.
+So this is the context of my reflection adventures while reading Taleb’s book that I want to share with you.

-I just read what Taleb advices for producing original, new ideas.
+I read for example what Taleb advices for producing original, new ideas.
 He writes: “First of all try to get yourself into trouble.
 And I mean serious trouble that does not kill you.”

-It reminds me of how Enrique Pardo tends to side-coach his improvisation performers: “Get yourself into a tight place!”
+It reminds me of how Enrique Pardo of Pantheatre tends to side-coach his improvisation performers: “Get yourself into a tight place!”

 It’s excellent advice, click here to read futher and read why.